Building A World Filled With Supportive Communities

 1978

-KU Professor Jan Sheldon, Ph.D., J.D., integrates the volunteer mentoring program in the Department of Applied Behavioral Science, establishing it as an official university course for undergraduate students while maintaining the partnership with the Volunteers in Court program.
-Dr. Sheldon expands the program model to include evidence-based components like attendance monitoring, contingency contracts, parent and school involvement, ongoing data analysis and evaluation, and court back-up through truancy review hearings with an assistant district attorney.
-The program becomes known as the KU Truancy Prevention and Diversion Program.
+KU Professor, Jan B. Sheldon, PhD, JD, integrates the volunteer mentoring program within the Department of Applied Behavioral Science (formerly the Department of Human Development and Family Life), establishing it as an undergraduate practicum course for students studying Youth Development and Juvenile Justice.
+Dr. Sheldon re-designs the program to incorporate research-backed strategies including attendance monitoring, positive reinforcement, therapeutic mentoring, engagement with whole families and schools, interagency collaboration, ongoing data review, and court back-up through informal truancy review hearings.
+The program becomes known as the KU Truancy Prevention and Diversion Program (TPDP).

 1979